-Those interested in participating must have a checked-off and signed form turned in to the Fair Office or Extension Office before Noon on Sunday of the fair.
+Those interested in participating must have a checkedoff and signed form turned in to the Fair Office or Extension Office one hour after the last livestock show has ended.
+Superintendent list is due then also.
 All requirements on the form must be met to be eligible to participate in the sale.
 The form is posted at www.postrock.k-state.edu/4-h/county-fairs/jewellfair/.

-Department 31 BEEF
+Department 40 BEEF

-NOTE: all education exhibits including stall decorations are judged 9 a.m., Thursday, July 6, all in Quonset (except stall décor), all need exhibitor cards

-Enrollment: 18 jr; 8 sr
+NOTE: all education exhibits including stall decorations are judged 9 a.m., Thursday, July 11, all in Quonset (except stall décor), all need exhibitor cards Enrollment: 14 jr; 7 sr